larq/larq/docs/models/index.md

 ## Training Models from Scratch

-Larq Zoo ships with a command line interface powered by [`zookeeper`](https://github.com/larq/zookeeper/), allowing you to reproduce the entire training process.
-If you want to improve an existing model or implement your own, we recommend to install Larq Zoo in [development mode](https://github.com/larq/zoo/blob/master/CONTRIBUTING.md#project-setup).
+Larq Zoo ships with a command-line interface powered by [`zookeeper`](https://github.com/larq/zookeeper/), allowing you to reproduce the entire training process.
+If you want to improve an existing model or implement your own, we recommend to installing Larq Zoo in [development mode](https://github.com/larq/zoo/blob/master/CONTRIBUTING.md#project-setup).

 E.g. to reproduce the training of [Binary AlexNet](/models/api/#binaryalexnet) run: